MIT-LAE/IdealGases.jl/docs/src/index.md

 # IdealGases.jl Documentation

-`IdealGases.jl` is a tool for fast thermodynamic properties calculations for calorically/thermally perfect gases.
+`IdealGases.jl` is a tool for fast thermodynamic properties calculations for ideal gases.
 This assumes that the specifc heat of the gas/mixture is only a function of its temperature, i.e., $c_p(T)$ ,
-$h(T)$, and $s(T,p)$.
+$h(T)$, and $s(T,p)$ (note the entropy is a function of both pressure and temperature).

 One of the important features of `IdealGases.jl` is the ability to represent a mixture of gases as a single [`composite_species`](@ref vitiated).